zinx28/FortServer/README.md

   <img src="/assets/FORTBACKEND.png" alt="worst image ever">
 </div>

-# FortBackend is a Universal Fortnite Private Server Backend written in C#.
+# FortBackend is a Universal Fortnite Private Server written in C#.

 ## About
 - Supports HTTP and HTTPS!